Raymond Radiguet: Death

 On 12 December 1923, Radiguet died at age 20 in Paris of typhoid fever, which he contracted after a trip he took with Cocteau.
+According to his friend Jean Hugo, Radiguet "had fallen ill at the hôtel Foyot, rue de Tournon, where he had a room above the celebrated restaurant.
+A charlatan, Dr. C., in whom Cocteau placed a blind confidence, did not know how to spot the symptoms of typhoid fever.
+The state of the patient worsened and when they transported him at last to a clinic, rue Piccini, it was too late."
+It has been suggested that Cocteau's jealousy over Radiguet's engagement caused him to neglect his care.

 Cocteau, in an interview with The Paris Review, stated that Radiguet had told him three days before his death that, "In three days, I am going to be shot by the soldiers of God."
 In reaction to this death Francis Poulenc wrote, "For two days I was unable to do anything, I was so stunned".
+Several other friends of Radiguet's reported strange premonitions prior to his death.
+Hugo writes that during a séance, a spirit giving its name as "Beauharnais" (Radiguet traced his ancestry back to a relative of Joséphine de Beauharnais) had Radiguet dismissed from the room, then told the others gathered: "I want his youth."
+Bernard Grasset wrote that at their last meeting, Radiguet gave him his scarf as a keepsake.

-In her 1932 memoir, Laughing Torso, British artist Nina Hamnett describes Radiguet's funeral:

-"The church was crowded with people.
+In her 1932 memoir, Laughing Torso, British artist Nina Hamnett describes Radiguet's funeral: "The church was crowded with people.
 In the pew in front of us was the negro band from Le Boeuf sur le Toit.
 Picasso was there, Brâncuși and so many celebrated people that I cannot remember their names.
 Radiguet's death was a terrible shock to everyone.
 Coco Chanel, the celebrated dressmaker, arranged the funeral.
-It was most wonderfully done.
-Cocteau was too ill to come." ... " Cocteau was terribly upset and could not see anyone for weeks afterwards.
-I wrote to him in February and asked him if I could come and see him.
-He wrote me a charming letter:
+It was most wonderfully done."